Zhihong0321/better-wsl/NETWORK_MONITORING.md

 ## 🎯 Overview

-The Better CLI now has built-in network monitoring to track latency and performance when using AI coding tools.
+The Better WSL now has built-in network monitoring to track latency and performance when using AI coding tools.
 This helps you:
 - **Detect which AI APIs** your tools are connecting to
 - **Measure latency** (ping times) to those endpoints
 - **Track packet loss** and connection stability